CookiePLMonster/UptimeFaker/README.md

 It is also possible to inject UptimeFaker by using [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases), but file extension needs to be renamed to ASI first.

-Hooked WinAPI functions and the amount of uptime added can be configured with a provided `UptimeFaker.ini` file.
+Hooked WinAPI functions, the amount of uptime added and a process time mode can be configured with a provided `UptimeFaker.ini` file.

 ## Supported functions
 * From **kernel32.dll**: